Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

 * ``html`` - html of tab pane.
 Use Jinja 2.8+ ``{% set html %}`` ``{% endset %}`` syntax to capture complex content,
   such as grid, ModelForm, inline formset and so on;
-* ``template_id`` - one may specifify underscore.js template id which will be expanded to tab pane when the user switches to that pane, instead of ``html`` which loads the content to the tab immediately.
-It may be used to delay loading of Javascript components, eg. datatables (grids).
+* ``template_id`` - one may specify underscore.js template id which will be expanded to tab pane when the user switches to that pane, instead of ``html`` which loads the content to the tab immediately.
+It's used to lazy load Javascript components, eg. datatables (grids).
 See :ref:`clientside_underscore_js_templates`  and :ref:`clientside_components` for more info.

 Optional key-value pairs: